TREE LIFE

 MEDICINAL USES OF STERCULIA SP.

 Sterculia quinqueloba (large-leaved star-chestnut) is a very easy-to-recognise tree (it must be – I can recognise it!) found on the granite highlands around Harare with its cousins Sterculia africana, Sterculia rogersii and Sterculia appendiculata generally found at lower altitudes.
 Those who have browsed through Common Trees of the Central Watershed Woodlands of Zimbabwe (NRB) or Trees of Southern Africa (Coates Palgrave) or Common Trees of the Highveld (Drummond & Coates Palgrave) may have noticed a small note that it produces a good quality gum although not in sufficient quantities or consistently enough to be exploited commercially.
-Strangely there are no notes as to traditional medical use of this gum – strange, because the gum of Sterculia species in the Indian subregion and Asia is used commercially for recognised medicinal purposes.
+Strangely there are no notes as to the traditional medical use of this gum – strange because the gum of Sterculia species in the Indian subregion and Asia is used commercially for recognised medicinal purposes.

 Sterculia B.P. and Powdered Sterculia B.P.
-One reference states that the gum obtained from Sterculia urens and other species of Sterculia (Sterculiaceae) when prepared for pharmaceutical use (Sterculia B.P.) “consists of a complex, high molecular weight, partially acetylated polysaccharide composed of D-¬galacturonic acid (about 43%), D-galactose and L-rhamnose and containing not less that 14% of volatile acid, calculated as acetic acid”.
+One reference states that the gum obtained from Sterculia urens and other species of Sterculia (Sterculiaceae) when prepared for pharmaceutical use (Sterculia B.P.) “consists of a complex, high molecular weight, partially acetylated polysaccharide composed of D-¬galacturonic acid (about 43%), D-galactose and L-rhamnose and containing not less than 14% of volatile acid, calculated as acetic acid”.
 In essence that means that the gum contains a molecule even more complex than starch.
 The gum often has a faint odour of acetic acid (like vinegar) and can be dried to form a powder (pharmaceutical grade would have no less than 10% acetic acid), which is how it is commonly used medically.
 Other names for Sterculia gum include Indian Tragacanth and Karaya gum.

 Medical Uses of Sterculia B.P